Create and Configure Competition

 Scheduling tab includes:

-Match initial status: starting status of each match in the competition impacts notifications and permissions for various roles
+Match initial status: the starting status of each match in the competition impacts notifications and permissions for various roles

-Days between rounds: used for automatically incrementing the number of days, when entering the Dates of the Rounds
+Days between rounds: used for automatically incrementing the number of days when entering the Dates of the Rounds

 Disciplinary Settings

-Discipline tab includes:
+Disciplinary tab includes:

 Accumulated Yellow Cards / Accumulated Yellow Cards for Officials – defines how yellow cards are accumulated to trigger a one-match suspension.